bahrus/xtal-sip/README.md

 ```

+## Extra shortcut

+If the selector ("[data-imp]" in our example) matches a tag, but an explicit mapping is **not** found in either the global importmap script tag (via custom # notation) nor in the mapping attribute/property of the xtal-sip instance, then the shortcut "$0/$0.js" will be assumed, thus reducing boilerplate even more.

 ## Scope

-<xtal-sip> only affects anythin within its shadow DOM realm (or outside any Shadow DOM if not inside any Shadow DOM).
+xtal-sip only affects anything within its shadow DOM realm (or outside any Shadow DOM if the tag is not inside any Shadow DOM).

 **NB** If you are a bundle-phile, this component may not be right for you (depending on how the bundler treats dynamic parameters sent into dynamic imports).